+We want to introduce you to the fishtail French braid.
+What happens when you take the half-updo craze, mermaid hair, half a French braid, and half a fishtail braid—and then combine them all in one?
+A lot of halves, but many Instagram likes, too, that’s for sure.
+Don’t worry, as the French fishtail braid is not as convoluted or campy as it sounds.
 How to do a French fishtail braid?
-Well, first off, the appeal: Apart from nailing four trends in one, the French fishtail hairstyle’s trademark herringbone weave revs up the entire plait, making it unique, sophisticated and more texturized.
-The half-updo keeps you from looking like you tried too hard (and because we’re never not in love with the 1990s).
+First off, the appeal: Apart from nailing four (!) trends in one, the French fishtail hairstyle’s trademark herringbone weave revs up the entire plait, making it unique, sophisticated, and more texturized.
+The half-updo keeps you from looking like you tried too hard.
 And the pink hair?
 Well, that’s just one of our favorite looks, not to mention one of the most undeniably fun hair colors out there.

-Start on clean, freshly washed hair.
+Start on freshly washed hair.

 Your fishtail French plait will definitely pop on shiny, dyed locks, so best to prime hair with a specially-formulated wash and care regimen for color-treated hair.
 Suave Professionals Keratin Infusion Color Care Shampoo and Conditioner is a system that contains lower sulfates than other shampoos (and as an added bonus, its keratin-infused systems also provide 48-hour frizz control.).
 Rinse well, and towel-dry hair.

 Using a 1 1/2″ barrel, begin twirling sections around a curling iron, starting halfway down the hair.
 Curl in different directions for a more modern, tousled feel.

 Using a fine-toothed comb (or your fingers, for a more casual feel), section off your hairline till the crown.